freecityhacks/fch-docs/GOVERNANCE.md

 The purpose of the project formation phase is to work out what the project is about, get community buy-in and help the future project gain publicity and momentum.
 The formation phase is driven by that project's project lead.
 The project mentor's role is to advise and support the project lead in getting the project started.

-The project proposal is a document that is published on forums.the official platform and describes:
+The project proposal is a document that is published on the official platform and describes:

 - What the project is aiming to achieve, i.e., the project charter and project goals,
 - What components/code and in which code lines (new or components in other projects) the project aims to deliver,